starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## Version History
+### v 1.0.10
+* fixed an issue where we were unintentionally using extra CPU

 ### v 1.0.9
 * Disclaimer: this version seems to have an increase in CPU usage, if thats a problem please use v1.0.8 instead.
 * Fixed image render so controller image is smoothly scaled (looks less janky)